Chairman, President, and Chief Executive Officer

-Ron Nersesian is president and chief executive officer of Keysight Technologies.
-In November, 2011, he was named executive vice president and chief operating officer of Agilent Technologies.
+Ron Nersesian is chairman, president, and chief executive officer of Keysight Technologies.
+In November 2011, he was named executive vice president and chief operating officer of Agilent Technologies.
 The following year, in November 2012, he was promoted to president and chief operating officer.

 Nersesian began his career in 1982 with Computer Sciences Corporation as a systems engineer for satellite communications systems.
 In 1984, he joined Hewlett-Packard and served in a range of management roles during his tenure.

 In 1996, Nersesian joined another industry player as vice president of worldwide marketing.
 He subsequently assumed other senior management roles through 2002, including senior vice president and general manager of the company's digital storage oscilloscope business.